FerRacimo/CopenhagenTutorial/WrightFisherTutorial.md

 - a) For each of the initial gene copies, record how long they persist in the population.
 - b) Calculate the mean and variance in the number of descendants of the initial gene copies in the next generation.
 - c) Calculate the mean and variance in the number of descendants of the initial gene copies in the present (bottom) generation.

+If you need the formula for the sample mean and sample variance, you can find them here: http://www.math.uah.edu/stat/sample/Variance.html

 ## 2- Thinking backwards in time (coalescence)